What are Motherboard Drivers?

 And, for people that are still running Windows 2000, there is another possible cause for the driver_irql_not_less_or_equal error.
 It is related to dismounting drive volumes.
 Check the Microsoft knowledge base article on this to fix it.

-Although we wrote this article originally with older Windows versions in mind, the error can still occur in the latest Windows versions!
+Although we wrote this article originally with older Windows versions in mind, the error can still occur in the latest Windows versions.
+The basis approach to solving the error is the same, even for Windows 10 and Windows 11.

 92 comments